Sundarapandian: Critical reception

-N. Venkateswaran from The Times of India gave it 3.5 out of 5 and called it a "clean family entertainer".
+N. Venkateswaran from The Times of India gave the film 3.5 out of 5 and called it a "clean family entertainer".
 The reviewer wrote that "the racy script, easy flowing dialogues and the twists he introduces in the screenplay to take it off the beaten path are commendable" and added that "one more student has passed out with flying colours from the Sasikumar school of cinema".
 Vivek Ramz of In.com wrote "Sundarapandiyan is a well made commercial flick with right dose of comedy, sentiment and thrill".
 IBNLive claimed that the film was an "honest attempt.
 Prabhakar does his best and make it an interesting watch thanks to Sasikumar".
 A critic from Sify wrote that debutant director SR Prabhakaran made "a confident debut with a film that is both respectable and engaging" Anupama Subramanian from Deccan Chronicle described it as an "honest attempt from Prabhakaran which is engaging family fare", while noting that "Sasi[kumar]'s touches [were] seen till [the] climax".
 Similarly, Zee News termed the film a "satisfying wholesome entertainer".